kpputhuveetil/kpputhuveetil.github.io/index.md

 <p>
   <br>
   Hello!
 I am a fourth-year undergraduate student at Virginia Commonwealth University majoring in Biomedical Engineering.
 My general research interests include assistive and rehabilitation robotics, as well as human-robot interaction.
-This Fall, I am preparing to apply to PhD programs in Robotics for admission in Fall 2022.
+This semester, I am preparing to apply to PhD programs in Robotics for admission in Fall 2022.
 </p>

 <hr>